opral/monorepo/guides/build-a-global-svelte-app/build-a-global-svelte-app.md

 ### Adding Messages

-By default, paraglide uses the [inlang-message-format Plugin](https://inlang.com/m/reootnfj/plugin-inlang-messageFormat) for storing messages.

-The default path for translation files are `./messages/{lang}.json`.
-You can change this option in `./project.inlang/settings.json`.
-The Files just contain a Key-Value pair of the message ID and the message itself.
+The init command will have generated `./messages/{lang}.json` files for each language.
+This is where your messages live.
+The Files contain a Key-Value pair of the message ID and the message itself.

 ```json
 // messages/en.json